Expecting your first baby?

 They may graciously accept visitors in their home, but they can’t be the perfect host and tend to the visitors’ every need.

 Try not to make too many demands as guests in their home.
-After all, their priority is to raise their kids in the best way they can.
+After all, their priority is to start preparing for their baby the best way they can.

 2.2: Help Around The House

-If you see a few unwashed dishes or dusty floors, don’t comment or complain.
+Don’t comment or complain if you see a few unwashed dishes or dusty floors.
 Help the couple out instead!
 Anyone can use extra manpower, especially new parents.

 After all, they probably don’t have enough time to tend to their homes after taking care of the baby.